Skip to main content

 - September 29, 1938: British Prime Minister, Neville Chamberlain (acting as self appointed "peacemaker"}, French Prime Minister Edouard Daladier, and German Chancellor Adolf Hitler sign the Munich Agreement ceding (without input from the Czechoslovakian government) the Sudetenland area of Czechoslovakia.
 Chamberlain returning to Britain, weaving the treaty signed by Hitler, proclaims "peace in our time".

 - 1938-39: Even though publicly Chamberlain proclaims that war with Germany has been avoided he begins to prepare Britain for rearmament.
+This approach to foreign policy is referred to as appeasement.

 - March 1939: Germany invades and occupies the remainder of Czechoslovakia.
 Slovakia declares it's independence and Hungary annexes the former Czechoslovakian area of Carpathia-Ruthenia.
+Britain and France do not intervene.

 LaGuardia Community College